jdgilbert245/Comp-Guides-and-QuickStarts/environments/quickstart-conda.md

 `conda env create -f environment.yaml`

 Some libraries are OS-specific so you might get an error if trying to re-create an environment from a yaml written on a different OS.
 To avoid this, keep OS-specific yaml files.

+You can use this to set up an environment locally and move that to HPCs e.g. myriad.
+Beware that HPCs often use linux operating systems and this might cause problems when recreating environments originally created on windows or mac operating systems.
 ___

 By following these steps, you will avoid painful experiences downloading packages, will only need to load one package and environment (i.e. conda and conda-env), and will have a completely reproducible list of packages and their versions.
 Good.